-In very high humidity environment like Japan (and Taiwan!) alcohol is an important ingredient.
-Without it, the product can take quite long to absorb into skin completely or skin will feel sticky — even on dry skin.
-There are alcohol-free options available but they are generally rated rather poorly in Japan for the reasons just mentioned.
+Alcohol is an important ingredient in very high humidity environment like Japan.
+Without it, the product can take quite long to completely absorb or skin will feel sticky — even on dry skin.
+There are alcohol-free options available but they are generally unpopular in Japan for the reasons just mentioned.
 They can work well, however, if you live in a very dry environment.